mesonbuild/meson/docs/markdown/Build-options.md

 ```

 Since *0.63.0* the `deprecated` keyword argument can take the name of a new option
-that replace this option.
+that replaces this option.
 In that case, setting a value on the deprecated option
 will set the value on both the old and new names, assuming they accept the same
 values.